17ms/contego/README.md

 The initial key exchange is performed with elliptic-curve Diffie-Hellman.
 General data exchange is encrypted with AES-GCM.
 During regular communication payloads are Base64 encoded before being encrypted to prevent delimiter conflicts.
 SHA-256 hashes of files are compared to ensure data integrity.

-## Cellular networks

-Most cellular ISP's tend to block port forwarding on CGNAT level, which makes it impossible to create inbound connections to such network without a VPN.
-Luckily many consumer VPNs and self-hosted solutions make port forwarding a trivial task.
-This is the main reason why the client must fetch information about the public IP from an external service (https://ipinfo.io/ip for IPv4 and https://ipv6.icanhazip.com for IPv6).

 ## Usage

 Check [releases](https://github.com/17ms/contego/releases) for an up-to-date executables or build from source with `cargo build --release`.